EtienneCmb/tensorpac/README.rst

 Description
 ===========

 Tensorpac is an Python open-source toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
 On top of that, we designed a modular implementation with a relatively large amount of parameters.
-Checkout the [documentation](http://etiennecmb.github.io/tensorpac/) for further details.
+Checkout the `documentation <http://etiennecmb.github.io/tensorpac/>`_for further details.

 Installation
 ============